Winchelsea railway station: History

 The station was opened by the South Eastern Railway (SER) on 13 February 1851 as one of the first stations on the line from Ashford to Hastings, along with Ham Street, Appledore and Rye.
 The station, like several others on the line, was built with staggered platforms on the belief that it would be safer for passengers to cross the railway behind a departing train.
+The station building was designed by the company architect William Tress.

 Traffic was very sparse and the station closed on 1 September, in part because it was impossible to access the town without crossing private land.
 The Mayor of Winchelsea campaigned for reopening and negotiating access with the respective landowner, and the SER agreed to open the station on 4 December.
 A resignalling programme took place in the early 1890s.

 The station gradually reduced its facilities.
 In 1961, the station building was sold off, and has since been in private hands.
 By 1969, the signal box and goods siding had been removed, and by the early 1970s the shelter canopy was removed and the post of crossing keeper was discontinued.
 On 1 October 1979, the line was reduced to single track to reduce operational costs.
 The down platform (to Hastings) was removed; since then all trains have stopped at the one remaining platform.
 A 20 mph speed limit was imposed on the line approaching Winchelsea.
 The wooden shelter on the remaining (up) platform was replaced by a conventional modern shelter in 1984.

-Local campaign groups Three Oaks and Winchelsea Action for Rail Transport (THWART) and the Marshlink Action Group (MLAG) campaigned for services to be increased, and from December 2010 a two-hourly service in each direction was restored.
-In 2015, trains began stopping at the station on Sundays, after a ten-year campaign.